 GEnie: We are located in the Games RoundTable by Scorpia, type M805;1 at any "?" prompt.
 Then select "Category 13" for Interplay Productions.
 Fixes and demos are available in the libraries.

-PRODIGY® Interactive Personal Service: You may send mail directly to us.
+PRODIGY® Interactive Personal Service: We are located in the Software Connexion.
+Use Jump to "Software Connexion".
+Select "The Publisher's Exchange".
+You can also send mail directly to us.
 Our ID is "PLAY99B".